samoylovfp/nushell.github.io/book/aliases.md

 ## Replacing Existing Commands Using Aliases

 ::: warning Caution!
-When replacing commands use the percent sigil `%` to call the original command and avoid recursion error.
+When replacing commands, use the percent sigil `%` to call the builtin command and avoid recursion error.
 :::

 The recommended way to replace an existing command is to shadow the command.